OpenIPC/sbc-groundstations/README.md

 **Note:** This will erase all data on the internal flash.

-# Flash eMMC via SD Card (Windows)

-This method flashes the full image to eMMC by booting from an SD card — supports old sbc versions, no drivers, no special tools required.

-**What you need:**
-- An SD card (any size, FAT32 formatted)
-- `<platform>_sdcard.img` from the [releases](https://github.com/OpenIPC/sbc-groundstations/releases)
-- `<platform>_boot.scr` from the same release

-**Steps:**

-1. **Format the SD card as FAT32.**
-   - Open *Disk Management* (`Win + X` → Disk Management), right-click the SD card partition → Format → FAT32.
-   - For cards larger than 32 GB, Windows only offers exFAT.
-Use [fat32format (guiformat)](http://www.ridgecrop.demon.co.uk/guiformat.htm) to force FAT32.

-2. **Copy the files to the SD card.**
-   - Copy `<platform>_sdcard.img` to the root of the SD card.
-   - Copy `<platform>_boot.scr` to the root of the SD card and **rename it to `boot.scr`**.

-3. **Boot from the SD card.**
-   - Insert the SD card into the device and power it on.
-   - U-Boot will automatically detect and run `boot.scr`, which loads the image and writes it to eMMC.
-   - The process takes a few minutes.
-When complete, the device removes `boot.scr` and the image file from the SD card and reboots into the freshly flashed system.

-> **Note:** The device must have a working U-Boot on eMMC.
-If the eMMC is completely blank or U-Boot is corrupted, use RKDevTool instead — see [Upgrade from Older SBC Version](#upgrade-from-older-sbc-version-radxa-zero3-based).

 # Upgrade

 Once flashed, the Buildroot image can update itself via several ways: